mayasivakumar/unc-marketplace/README.md

 The project solely used HTML, CSS, and Python.

 ## AI Usage
+ChatGPT was primarily used in developing the backend of this project and for creating the functional form for submitting listings.

 ## Future Advancements
 - Addition of a sign-in page where UNC students must create a profile with their school email to access the website